malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 * "There are at least three solutions, for example 1, 2, and 3."

 For example
 > " __I chose__ Tantalum.
 Tantalum __is__ a kind of metal used in electronic devices.
-It comes from Ghana. __There are at least three solutions, for example__ child soldiers, death in mines, and pollution. __There are at least three solutions, for example__ fair trade phones, recycling, and UNICEF's work in the Congo"
+It comes from Central Adrica. __There are at least three solutions, for example__ child soldiers, dangerous mines, and pollution. __There are at least three solutions, for example__ fair trade phones, recycling, and UNICEF's work in the Congo"

 # Project Homework 3 - Research your product and problems
-Now, research your topic, problems, solutions in detail

-## Learn how to find good sources
-A very detailed look is here: [[Invention - find good sources]]

-However, the short version is:
+Now you have chosen a good topic, read more and add details.
+Read at least three things, minimum.
+This time, focus on DESCRIPTION and PROBLEMS, not solutions In class, we will learn how to [[Invention - find good sources]], but in summary:

-* Focus on good sources
+* Choose good sources
 ** newspaper articles
 ** government reports
 ** NGO websites